bajpaishubham/PS-BEAR/README.md

 # PS-BEAR

 A preprint version of a paper on PS-BEAR is available [here](http://dx.doi.org/10.13140/RG.2.2.13956.54409).
-For the code of Polar PS-BEAR, check the polar branch.
+For the code of a specific version of PS-BEAR, check the specific branch.
 The application is live [here](https://psbear.streamlit.app/).

 ## Acknowledgement

-If you refer to this software or work in an academic publication, please use the following BibTeX:
+If you refer to this software or work in an academic publication, please cite as below:

 ```
 @unpublished{bajpai2024psbear,